 Poland

 With the passing of the prosperous Polish Golden Age, the country was partitioned by neighbouring states at the end of the 18th century.
-Poland regained its independence at the end of World War I in 1918 with the creation of the Second Polish Republic, which emerged victorious in various conflicts of the interbellum period.
+Poland regained its independence at the end of World War I in 1918 with the founding of the Second Polish Republic, which emerged victorious in various conflicts of the interbellum period.
 In September 1939, the invasion of Poland by Germany and the Soviet Union marked the beginning of World War II, which resulted in the Holocaust and millions of Polish casualties.
-Forced into the Eastern Bloc in the global Cold War, the Polish People's Republic was a founding signatory of the Warsaw Pact.
-Through the emergence and contributions of the Solidarity movement, the communist government was dissolved and Poland re-established itself as a democratic state in 1989, as the first of its neighbors, initiating the fall of the Iron Curtain.
+Forced into the Eastern Bloc in the global Cold War, the Polish People's Republic was a signatory of the Warsaw Pact.
+Through the 1980 emergence and contributions of the Solidarity movement, which initiated the fall of the Iron Curtain, the communist government was dissolved and Poland re-established itself as a liberal democracy in 1989, as the first of its neighbours.

-Poland is a parliamentary republic with its bicameral legislature comprising the Sejm and the Senate.
-Considered a middle power, it is a developed market and high-income economy that is the sixth largest in the EU by nominal GDP and the fifth largest by GDP (PPP).
+Poland is a semi-presidential republic with its bicameral legislature comprising the Sejm and the Senate.
+Considered a middle power, it is a developed market and high-income economy that is the sixth largest in the EU by nominal GDP and the fifth largest by PPP-adjusted GDP.
 Poland enjoys a very high standard of living, safety, and economic freedom, as well as free university education and universal health care.
 The country has 17 UNESCO World Heritage Sites, 15 of which are cultural.
-Poland is a founding member state of the United Nations and a member of the World Trade Organization, OECD, NATO, and the European Union (including the Schengen Area).
+Poland is a founding member state of the United Nations and a member of the Council of Europe, World Trade Organisation, OECD, NATO, and the European Union (including the Schengen Area).
 Provided by Wikipedia

 1